appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

   password: ` `
 ```

-##### Superusers
-You can use any one of the superusers (`postgres`, `mockdb`, `users`) to connect to the embedded database.
-You don't need to supply a password to connect to the database using the superusers.

-##### Sample databases
-The embedded database has two sample databases:
-* `users` - It contains the test data for users.
-* `movies` - It contains the application templates for PostgreSQL relations.

 You can disable the embedded database for your self-hosted instance.
 For more information, see [Disable the Embedded Database](/getting-started/setup/instance-configuration/embedded-database#disable-the-embedded-database).

 ## General notes